i-MSCP/plugins/incubator/InstantSSH/README.md

 1. Be sure that all requirements as stated in the requirements section are meets
 2. Upload the plugin through the plugin management interface
 3. Install the plugin through the plugin management interface

+**Note:** Depending on your system, installation can take up to several minutes.
+Time is needed to build jail.

 ## Update